Feb. 16, 2021

 Esmaeil Mohammadvali is a journalist who reports on labor affairs and issues in Iran.
-He has previously worked with the Iranian Labor News Agency (ILNA) and the Maidan website.
+He has previously worked with the Iranian Labor News Agency (ILNA) and the Meydan website.

 Following protests by Haft Tapeh Sugar Company workers in June and July 2020, Mohammadvali was arrested on July 13 by police officers from the Shush security forces.

 Mohammadvali, who had gone to Shush to make a documentary, published a post on his personal Twitter page on July 4, 2020, in which he wrote: “We’re researching a documentary about Haft Tapeh and as such we need to go to Khuzestan to conduct a few interviews.
 I’ve been following this story since 2017 and the security forces haven’t prevented me from going, threatened me or even contacted me.
 It’s probably useless to be worried about something going wrong with the filming but it’s better if I clarify one thing from the start.
 We’re not making a film in secret.
 The reason that we haven’t sought the legal permissions and licenses to make a documentary is because we are still in the research and photography stage of production.
 However, if there is content that we want to produce we won’t publish it without a license.
 Another issue is that I haven’t looked into getting a producer because I don’t know how much it will all cost.
 I will be looking into the financial and content issues and one of my documentary filmmaker friends, who I’ve almost had to trick into coming, will do all the technical work.”

 According to information published on the Haft Tapeh Independent Workers Channel on Telegram, a photographer was arrested along with Mohammadvali.
 The channel also reported that the arrest was ordered by Morteza Bahmani, the chief of the Shush security police.